inclusive-design/standards.inclusivedesign.ca/src/collections/project-subpages/en/all-standards-jurisdictional-scan.md

 - Mexico's<sup aria-label="footnote">[38, 39](#fn38)</sup> process for drafting final standards involves a committee review of feedback from stakeholders, including industry representatives, government agencies, and the public.
 The technical committee then analyzes the feedback, making necessary revisions.
 The final standard is approved by the committee, typically requiring a formal vote to reach consensus.
 All comments received during the consultation period are documented, providing a clear record of the feedback process.
 The committee may issue a response to major comments, explaining how they were addressed in the final standard or providing reasons for their rejection.
 The final standards are published in various formats, including print, digital, and official gazette.
 The Mexican Organization for Standardization and Certification (ANCE) and the General Directorate of Standards (DGN) oversee the publication process.
 Drafts are made publicly accessible during the consultation phase, promoting transparency and active participation from all interested parties.
 - The South American standardization process involves a committee review of feedback from stakeholders, including industry representatives, government agencies, and consumer groups.
 The committee then reviews the feedback during meetings, assessing its significance and relevance.
 The draft standard is then revised based on the feedback, often involving multiple iterations.
 The final standard is approved by the committee, often requiring a consensus or formal vote.
 All feedback and comments are documented systematically, including acceptance and rejection.
 The committee may provide responses to significant comments, explaining how they were addressed in the final version or justifying why they were not addressed.
 Standards are typically published in various formats, including print, digital, and official journals.
 The publication process is often overseen by national standardization organizations.
 Drafts are made publicly accessible during consultation, promoting transparency and participation in the standardization process.

-## Theme 7: Regular review of published standards
+## 7: Regular review of published standards

 ### Description